brainy-minds/Jterator/README.md

     https://www.python.org/downloads/

     For a full list of python package dependencies see setup.py.

+    Note for Brutus users:
+    Use python 2.7.2
+    ```bash
+    module load python/2.7.2
+    ```

 * Julia (required for Mscript)